Oxygen sensors (O2) may fail on Acuras. When this happens, there is no way to measure the amount of oxygen in your Acura's exhaust system.

 - P0174 ACURA Fuel System Too Lean Bank 2

 The catalytic converter may fail on Acuras causing the check engine light to come on.
-If the catalytic converter fails or gets clogged, your Acura's fuel efficiency will decrease.
+If the catalytic converter fails or gets clogged, Acura's fuel efficiency will decrease.
 If you step on the gas pedal, you may feel that your Acura is struggling to accelerate.
 If your cats are completely clogged, your Acura will not even start.

 You won't be able to pass an emissions test with a failed catalytic converter.
 Replacing the catalytic converter at Acura dealerships will cost you anywhere from $900-$1600.
 A cheaper alternative is to install an aftermarket catalytic converter at a fraction of the dealer cost.